ericrogler/Green-Book/Z020_The_Use_Of_AI_And_Technology.md

 **Part 1: Does it work well?**

 In my opinion, as of November 2025, AI is not terribly effective (yet) and many expectations are overblown.
 About the only thing it can do *really* well is pattern based work, and even then it's still an unintelligent tool.
 AI cannot understand like a human can.
 Overdependence on AI by humans breeds normalized incompetence, which will be a rapidly growing problem in addition to its ever-growing costs as data complexity increases over time.
+- Cleaning up messes is generally harder than preventing messes in the first place.

 Another problem I see with AI is when people want to automate large projects or work at large scale.
 It is a resource sink in every way possible, whether through time, cost, staff, and management.
 The more things you try to automate, the resources required to create *and maintain* that automation exponentially increases.
 If you really need to automate something, then I'd say three things before attempting to do so:
 1. Start small.
 Extremely small.
 Start with one tiny problem.